rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 - `admin_password` (String, Sensitive) Password for the cluster admin user.
 Changing this value will have no effect on the cluster.
 - `bucket_name` (String) Name of the S3 bucket to use for the cluster.
 Changing this forces a new resource to be created.
 - `cluster_name` (String) Unique name to assign to the cloud cluster.
 Changing this forces a new resource to be created.
-- `num_nodes` (Number) Number of nodes in the cluster.
-Changing this forces a new resource to be created.
-- `user_email` (String) Email address for the cluster admin user.
-Changing this value will have no effect on the cluster.

-Optional:

 - `dns_name_servers` (List of String) DNS name servers for the cluster.
 Changing this forces a new resource to be created.
-- `dns_search_domain` (List of String) DNS search domains for the cluster.
-Changing this forces a new resource to be created.
 - `enable_immutability` (Boolean) Whether to enable immutability for the S3 bucket.
 Changing this forces a new resource to be created.
 - `enable_object_lock` (Boolean) Whether to enable object lock for the S3 bucket.
 Changing this forces a new resource to be created.
+- `keep_cluster_on_failure` (Boolean) Whether to keep the cluster on failure.
+Changing this forces a new resource to be created.
 - `ntp_servers` (List of String) NTP servers for the cluster.
 Changing this forces a new resource to be created.
+- `num_nodes` (Number) Number of nodes in the cluster.
+Changing this forces a new resource to be created.
 - `should_create_bucket` (Boolean) Whether to create the S3 bucket if it does not exist.
+Changing this forces a new resource to be created.
+- `user_email` (String) Email address for the cluster admin user.
+Changing this value will have no effect on the cluster.

+Optional:

+- `dns_search_domain` (List of String) DNS search domains for the cluster.
 Changing this forces a new resource to be created.

 <a id="nestedblock--vm_config"></a>